kbravh/gatsby-plugin-mdx-source-name/README.md

 ## Examples of usage

-Add this plugin to you `gatsby-config.js` file above the `gatsby-source-filesystem` plugin.
-Be sure to include a name for the mdx files in the source plugin.
+Add this plugin to you `gatsby-config.js` file.
+Be sure to also include the `gatsby-source-filesystem` plugin, and add a `name` for the mdx files in the source plugin.

 ``` js
 plugins: [